angelinaa-chen/noms_/README.md

 <img width="474" alt="Screenshot 2024-09-04 at 6 24 26 PM" src="https://github.com/user-attachments/assets/64993ccb-5cc1-4253-8f51-a67fafb49064">

-# Profile View
+## Profile View

 Users can view their profile and username, along with their current and past noms on the profile page.

-Hey Bill Nye!
 <img width="474" alt="Screenshot 2024-09-04 at 6 27 44 PM" src="https://github.com/user-attachments/assets/55b7cb0d-cf9f-4460-8e07-1b30f7e45c27">

-# Future Work
+## Future Work

 A majority of this app is purely front-end, and still needs to be conencted to the back-end.
 Moving foward, many features would need to be implemented to their proper functionality!

-## Note: This project was awarded the Best UI for the 2024 AppDev Hack Challenge.
+This project was awarded Best UI for the 2024 AppDev Hack Challenge. (: